yohm/rb_call/README.md

 ## Limitations

+- Ruby methods which receive a block argument can not be called.
 - Python object can not be passed as an argument of Ruby methods.
-    - Python function can not either be passed as a block of Ruby methods.
 - Method calls against an instance of `RubyObject` is redirected to the corresponding object in Ruby.
 However, there are exceptions.
-    - Some words can not be used as a method name in Python.
-For instance, `rb_obj.class()` or `rb_obj.in(...)`, `rb_obj.is_a?(...)` is not a valid call in Python, causing a syntax error.
+    - Some Ruby methods can not be used as method names in Python.
+For instance, `rb_obj.class()`, `rb_obj.in(...)`, or `rb_obj.is_a?(...)` is not a valid call in Python, causing a syntax error.
     - To avoid this issue, use `#send` method: `rb_obj.send('class')`.
 - If you undefine the method `to_msgpack_ext`, it is not serialized properly by MessagePack.
 Do not undefine this method.
     - In some library, however, some classes undefine most of the public methods for metaprogramming.
 In that case, re-define `to_msgpack_ext` method again to avoid the problem.
         - One of such library is "mongoid".
 If you are using "mongoid", require "patch/mongoid_patch" after you required "mongoid" in your code.
-- Stdout from Ruby process is suppressed.
-This is because the stdout is used to tell Python process the port used by Ruby.
+- Stdout from the Ruby process is suppressed.

 ## Test